RKrahl/pytest-dependency/doc/src/advanced.rst

 In principle, this example works the very same way as the basic example for :ref:`usage-parametrized`.
-The only difference is that the lists of paramters are dynamically compiled beforehand.
+The only difference is that the lists of parameters are dynamically compiled beforehand.
 The test for child `l` deliberately fails, just to show the effect.
 As a consequence, the test for its parent `d` will be skipped.